karmake2/karmake2.github.io/_pages/about.md

 My name is Shubhra Kanti Karmaker ("Santu").
-I am a Tenure-Track Assistant Professor in the department of [Computer Science and Software Enginering](https://www.eng.auburn.edu/comp/) at Auburn University, Alabama.
-My primary research interest lies at the intersection of Big Data, Artificial Intelligence and Natural Language Processing.
+I am a Tenure-Track Assistant Professor in the department of [Computer Science and Software Engineering](https://www.eng.auburn.edu/comp/) at Auburn University, Alabama.
+My primary research interest lies at the intersection of Big Data, Artificial Intelligence, and Natural Language Processing.
 Before joining Auburn University, I was a Postdoctoral Research Associate in the [Laboratory for Information and Decision Systems](https://lids.mit.edu/) at Massachusetts Institute of Technology (MIT), hosted by [Dr. Kalyan Veeramachaneni](https://kalyan.lids.mit.edu/).
-Prior to joining MIT, I completed my Ph.D. in computer science from University of Illinois Urbana Champaign (UIUC) under the supervision of [Prof. ChengXiang Zhai](http://czhai.cs.illinois.edu/).
-During my PhD, I also worked as a research intern at Microsoft Research (Summer 2017 and 2018), Yahoo Research (Summer 2016) and @WalmartLabs (Summer 2015).
+Prior to joining MIT, I completed my Ph.D. in computer science from the University of Illinois Urbana Champaign (UIUC) under the supervision of [Prof. ChengXiang Zhai](http://czhai.cs.illinois.edu/).
+During my Ph.D., I also worked as a research intern at Microsoft Research (Summer 2017 and 2018), Yahoo Research (Summer 2016), and @WalmartLabs (Summer 2015).

 ![Group Photo](/images/students/Group.png)